SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/01-sea-orm-cli.md

 - `--max-connections`: maximum number of database connections to be initialized in the connection pool (default: `1`)
 - `--model-extra-derives`: append extra derive macros to the generated model struct
 - `--model-extra-attributes`: append extra attributes to generated model struct
-- `--seaography`: an additional RelatedEntity enum for seaography integration will be generated.
+- `--seaography`: generate addition structs in entities for seaography integration

 ```shell
 # Generate entity files of database `bakery` to `entity/src`